-There are a few deserts that truly represent the fall season and Apple Crisp is one of them.
+There are a few deserts that truly represent the fall season, and apple crisp is one of them!
 There is nothing that brings out the feeling of this season better than the house filled with sweet aroma of baking apples with cinnamon.
 It’s even more special if the apple have been freshly picked from the orchard.

 I always see pictures of people apple picking in the fall and I have to admit, I get a little jealous.
-Freshly picked apples make the best desserts but I settle for farmer’s market apples in my favorite Apple Crisp recipe.
-There are a couple of things that I do to make my crisp extra special and that is to precook apples with apple pie spice and sugar and have extra oat topping for a higher crisp to apple ratio.
+Freshly picked apples make the best desserts but I settle for farmer’s market apples in my favorite apple crisp recipe.
+There are a couple of things that I do to make my crisp extra special, and that is to precook apples with apple pie spice and sugar and have extra oat topping for a higher crisp to apple ratio.

 Precooking the apples makes it almost into an apple pie filling by releasing natural apple juices and combining it with spices, butter, sugar, and flour.
 It makes apples softer as well.

-You will want to let it sit for about 15 minutes after it’s baked and then serve it warm with a scoop of vanilla ice cream of top.
+PRO TIP: You will want to let it sit for about 15 minutes after it’s baked and then serve it warm with a scoop of vanilla ice cream of top.

-Yes!
 You absolutely can freeze apple crisp but do it before baking.

 If you’re planning on freezing apple crisp, you can prepare it right in an aluminum baking pan.
 Prepare the apples and the oat topping according to the recipe, spread it in the pan, and wrap it tightly with plastic wrap first and then with aluminum foil.
 Label and freeze for up to 3 months.

 Thaw it overnight in the refrigerator before baking.
 When ready to bake, make sure to take off the plastic wrap and foil and bake uncovered at 350°F for about 35 minutes.